gaearon/overreacted.io/src/pages/how-does-setstate-know-what-to-do.md

 We might think that the `React.Component` class contains DOM update logic.

-But if that were the case, how can `this.setState()` work in other environments? **React Native components are _also_ defined as subclasses of `React.Component`.** They call `this.setState()` just like we did above, and yet React Native works with Android and iOS native views instead of the DOM.
+But if that were the case, how can `this.setState()` work in other environments?
+For example, components in React Native apps also extend `React.Component`.
+They call `this.setState()` just like we did above, and yet React Native works with Android and iOS native views instead of the DOM.

 You might also be familiar with React Test Renderer or Shallow Renderer.
 Both of these testing strategies let you render normal components and call `this.setState()` inside them.
 But neither of them works with the DOM.